 .
 Please ensure that you provide the appropriate plans and supporting information with your application form by viewing the checklists below.

 The Checklists tell you what to include with your application, depending on your type of proposal.

-For Major applications: One hard copy of all plans and documents will be required for ALL major applications.
+One hard copy of all plans and documents will be required for all major applications.
 Click on the link above for full details regarding major applications.
 For further clarification please contact the planning department.